 - To improve communication among Japanese people in Idaho and promote communication among local people who are interested in Japanese culture.

-- To educate the general public in the Boise, Idaho area about Japanese culture.
+- To educate people in Idaho about Japanese culture.

 Membership is free.
 We currently have about 300 people on our e-mail list.
 Our registration is open to all the nationalities, so if you are interested in Japan, please register from here.